-- We will provide bilingual instructional aides

-- We will provide home to school transportation

-- We will provide cafeteria services

-- We will provide classes for English Learners

-- We will provide a K-12 AVID program

-- We will provide a summer enrichment program

-- We will provide small class sizes

-- We will provide intervention services

-- We will provide a school nurse
+We principally direct the following to serve our unduplicated students by providing: bilingual instructional aides, home to school transportation, cafeteria services, classes for English Learners, a K-12 AVID program, a summer enrichment program, small class sizes, intervention services, and a school nurse.

-The District will continue to provide services that are principally directed toward meeting the District's goals for its unduplicated pupils in 2017-18 by providing intervention/small class sizes/EL services and expanding nursing services.
+The District will continue to provide services that are principally directed toward meeting the District's goals for its unduplicated pupils in 2018-19 by providing intervention/small class sizes/EL services and expanding nursing services.
 These staff allow us to diagnose individual student learning gaps and correct those, thus moving us towards an increase in students performing at grade level in math and English Language Arts.
 The services are principally directed towards meeting the District's goals for its unduplicated students.
-As the district has an enrollment of unduplicated pupils in excess of 55 percent of the district's total enrollment, these funds will be expended on a districtwide basis.
+As the District has an enrollment of unduplicated pupils in excess of 55 percent of the District's total enrollment, these funds will be expended on a LEA-wide basis.